Andelad/project-content-vault/docs/features/DYNAMIC_FAVICON.md

 ### 2. Global State Management
 The time tracking state is managed globally through the app context:
 - **AppContext**: Added `isTimeTracking` state and `setIsTimeTracking` action
-- **AppStateContext**: Includes tracking state in the global state
-- **AppActionsContext**: Provides the setter function to components
+- **AppContext**: Includes tracking state in the global state and provides the setter function to components

 ### 3. TimeTracker Component Integration
 - Updated to use global `isTimeTracking` state instead of local state